 NZ IFRS 17 Insurance Contracts (effective 1 January 2023).
-NZ IFRS 17 will be effective in MECIL's 2024 financial year.
-This standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
+MECIL will adopt NZ IFRS 17 from 1 July 2023.
+This standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts issued and reinsurance contracts held (together "insurance contracts") within the scope of the standard.
 The objective of NZ IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts.
-The Company has not yet completed its assessment on the impact of this standard.
+MECIL will be taking the full retrospective method to applying the standard.
+The full impact can not be estimated until all assumptions and estimation techniques are finalised.
+However, the company is not anticipating a significant impact on equity on transition to NZ IFRS 17.